-As of 26th April 2019, India has USD 418.515 billion forex reserves.
-India ranks eighth in the world in forex reserves.
-At rank 1 is China followed by Japan and Switzerland.
+As of June 2021, India has USD $608.081 billion forex reserves.
+India ranks fourth in the world in forex reserves.
+China is in first position, followed by Japan and Switzerland.

 Purpose of keeping foreign exchange reserves

 - To keep the value of their currencies at a fixed rate.

 - Countries with a floating exchange rate system use forex reserves to keep the value of their currency lower than the US Dollar.

 - To maintain liquidity in case of an economic crisis.